This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Who is eligible?

-Generally, individuals must be resident and ‘settled’ in the UK on ‘the first day of the first academic year’ of their course to be eligible for home student status.
-With some exceptions, they must also have been ‘ordinarily resident’ in the UK for the three years before that date.
+With some exceptions, students must be ‘ordinarily resident’ in the UK on the first day of the first academic year of their course and for the three years before that date.
 The three-year residency rule applies to UK nationals who have been living abroad (see below for an exception for UK nationals living in Europe).

 To determine eligibility for student support, a student’s age, previous study, course, and higher education provider are also considered.